crypdoughdoteth/Glizzy-CLI/README.md

-# Goonz-Relay-Balance-Monitor
+# Glizzy-CLI

-Monitors the Cryptoon Goonz relayer and notifies slack when the balance of the EOA is too low to pay gas fees for users.
+Monitors an Ethereum account and notifies slack when the balance of the EOA is too low to pay gas fees for users.

 ## Installation